Pylons/pyramid_cookbook/docs/deployment/gae_flex_datastore.rst

 Running locally
 ---------------

 Unlike App Engine's Standard environment, we're running Pyramid in a pretty typical fashion.
 You can run this locally on your machine using the same line in the ``dockerfile`` we created earlier as ``pserve development.ini``, or you can run in a Docker container using the same ``dockerfile`` that Flexible will be using.
 No changes need to be made there.
 This is useful for debugging any issues you may run in to under Flexible, without needing to deploy to it.

 Deploying
 ---------

-Using the Google Cloud SDK, deploying is pretty straight-forward.
+Using the Google Cloud SDK, deploying is pretty straightforward.

 .. code-block:: bash